zephyrproject-rtos/zephyr/samples/net/dns_client/README.rst

 QEMU x86
 --------

-    In a terminal window, type:
+Open a terminal window and type:

 .. code-block:: console